 The Government has published a Data Protection Partnership Pack in relation to the EU transition.

-This guidance is to assist UK businesses or organisations that receive personal data from the EU or EEA to prepare to ensure that data can continue to flow lawfully from 1 January 2021.
+This guidance is to assist UK businesses or organisations that receive personal data from the EU or EEA to ensure that data can continue to flow lawfully following 1 January 2021.
 Visit GOV.UK/using-personal-data-2021 and the ICO website for expert advice and practical support to help you put in place the right measures to prepare.
 The Data Protection Partnership Pack can be accessed via the link below.